Thai riot police, anti-gov’t protesters clash in Bangkok - NewsBreak

 Thai riot police, anti-gov’t protesters clash in Bangkok

-BANGKOK, Thailand (AP) — Thai riot police fired tear gas and sprayed water cannons Sunday as more than 100 anti-government protestors marched on an army base in the capital Bangkok where Prime Minister Prayuth Chan-ocha has his residence.

-The group of mainly young demonstrators pelted the police lines that blocked their way, hurling rocks, fireworks and small explosives known as “ping-pong bombs.”
+BANGKOK, Thailand (AP) — Thai riot police have fired tear gas and sprayed water cannons, as more than 100 anti-government protestors marched on an army base in the capital Bangkok.
+Prime Minister Prayuth Chan-ocha has his residence at the base.
+Demonstrators are calling for Prayuth’s resignation over his perceived bungling of the government’s coronavirus vaccination program.
+The group of mainly young demonstrators on Sunday pelted the police lines that blocked their way, hurling rocks, fireworks and small explosives known as “ping-pong bombs.”
 Sunday marked the fourth time in the past seven days that protestors and police have fought in the Din Daeng area of the city.
+The protests are also part of a wider push for sweeping political change.abc17news.com

 Comments / 0